Hazard and Risk Register

 • Observation of work activities.

-• Suitability of tools and equipment, including PPE.
+• Suitability of tools and equipment, including personal protective equipment (PPE).

 • Checks that the implementation of control measures did not result in the introduction of any new hazards or complications.